nehamjain10/Finding_Tables/README.md

 <br>

 ## 1. Introduction
 Finding Tables is an automatic table recognition method for interpretation of tabular data in document images.
 We present an improved deep learning-based end to end approach for solving both problems of table detection and structure recognition using a finetuned model on our invoice data which is already pretrained on TableBank.
 Finding Tables is a Faster RCNN High-Resolution Network that detects the regions of tables.
 For our structure recognition we propose an entirely novel approach leveraging the SOTA methods in NLP.
-We basically feed in the image and we get question answers pairs and on the basis of that we can transform it into tables.
+We use layoutLM a BERT based model to process the text in the image and map them as question answers pairs, so that we can then transform it into json files.

 ## 2. Setting it all up